PaingZay/Leave-Application-Processing-System/README.md

 Forked from Cyrus's Branch

 ## Fully Functional:
-Create for Annual and Medical are functional
+ 1. Create for Annual and Medical are functional
+ 2. 221220 fixed bug relating to retrieving userId for leaveAppFormValidator

 ## Working on: